Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Design and ethical recommendations

+In contexts where a robotic coach might be deployed outside of a research setting and it did have the capability to detect safeguarding situations, e.g. a university, a workplace, or at home, appropriate safeguarding needs to be designed on a case-by-case basis.
+Additionally, the user should be informed and agree to safeguarding procedures beforehand.
+For example, at home, the user may prefer to use the robot without the robot engaging in safeguarding, as one would use a diary.
+In other contexts, e.g. at a university, it might be important to alert university healthcare services in potential safeguarding situations.
+However, such case-by-case recommendations are out of the scope of this paper, and should be researched further in each context, and as robotic safeguarding situation identification capabilities evolve.

-We suggest that participants be pre-screened by a human before beginning the use of a robotic mental well-being coach, in order to identify situations where a prospective user may be in significant distress or suffering from a mental health crisis.
+We suggest that in the context of current robot capabilities and within research settings, participants be pre-screened by a human before beginning the use of a robotic mental well-being coach, in order to identify situations where a prospective user may be in significant distress or suffering from a mental health crisis.